DerekCuevas/avowal/README.md

     // specify a lifecycle object for each input in the form
     color: {

-        // on: OPTIONAL
+        // OPTIONAL
         // Specify a form input event to validate on. (input, blur, change, ...)
         // For consistency use the constructors options.on value instead.
         on: ''

-        // init: OPTIONAL
+        // OPTIONAL
-        // Init is called once when the form is mounted, and after every reset
+        // init is called once when the form is mounted, and after every reset
         // of the form.
 The input DOM ref is passed in as an arg.
         init: function (input) {
             input.focus();